opendatalab-no/opendatalab-no.github.io/_use/005-introduction.md

 ## Barriers to overcome

 Research has surveyed barriers regarding the use of open data.
-The main barriers are:
+The main barriers are [^1]:

 - The availability of relevant and good quality data varies, is too low and is not reliable.
 Commercial businesses cannot base their business on such data.